andrewferrier/debugprint.nvim/README.md

-appropriate to the language being edited, which include the filename/line number they are being inserted on, a counter which increases over the duration of a NeoVim session each time a statement is generated, as well as optionally printing out a variable. `debugprint` comes with the generation logic built in for many common programming languages, and can be extended to support more.
+appropriate to the language being edited, which include the filename/line number they are being inserted on, a counter which increases over the duration of a NeoVim session each time a statement is generated, as well as optionally printing out a variable, including automatically picking up an identifier/variable name under the cursor. `debugprint` comes with the generation logic built in for many common programming languages, and can be extended to support more.

 `debugprint` is inspired by [vim-debugstring](https://github.com/bergercookie/vim-debugstring), which I've